-WASHINGTON — U.S. wholesalers boosted their stockpiles in April by the largest amount since January, while their sales surged at the fastest pace in 13 months.
+WASHINGTON — U.S. wholesalers increased their stockpiles in June by the largest amount in more than a year, while sales crept up slightly.